 - Black ich—is a worm infection that looks like tiny black dots.
 Surgeonfish and tangs are commonly affected by this disease

 - Fin rot—is the deterioration of the fins and is caused by a bacteria.
 Fin rot is often made worse by poor water conditions and can be treated with water changes and an antibiotic to kill the problem bacteria.

 - Pop eye—also caused by a bacteria, pop eye shows up as swelling or cloudiness of the eyes.
 Pop eye can also be treated by an antibiotic

 - Head and lateral line erosion (HLLE)—is also called hole-in-the-head disease and appears as holes/sores on the head and lateral line of your saltwater fish.
 HLLE appears to have both a viral and nutritional component that causes the condition.
 There is a link between HLLE and use of activated carbon in the tank.
 Don’t miss this article, it is a MUST READ.

-If you are looking for a good book on the topic, check out the Marine Fish Disease Guide, from Saltwater Smarts, it provides a very nice overview of the common (and uncommon) diseases, parasites and treatments.
+If you are looking for a good book on the topic, check out Fish Disease Diagnosis and Treatment, by Edward J. Noga, it provides a very nice overview of the common (and uncommon) diseases, parasites and treatments.